 What is a Surgeon?

 A surgeon is able to remove diseased tissue or organs, repair body systems, or replace diseased organs with transplants.
-Surgeons can be general surgeons and perform all types of surgery, or they can be specialized, such as heart surgeons or brain surgeons.
+Surgeons can be general surgeons and perform all types of surgery, or they can be specialized, such as heart surgeons, brain surgeons, dentists, or veterinarians.